 Key scenarios or events that might create a more immediate need to hire a reliability engineer include:

-- As operations scale up, with more equipment and assets creating the potential for increased risk and maintenance requirements.
+- As operations scale up, with more equipment and assets, it creates the potential for increased risk and maintenance requirements.

 - While safety is always a critical concern in manufacturing, higher-risk industries should always have a reliability engineer on hand to minimize safety risks.